cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 > **Empowering Developers to Innovate**

-Agnost, the open-source Kubernetes development platform, is revolutionizing backend development by empowering developers to innovate with ease.
+Agnost, the open-source app development platform, is revolutionizing backend development by empowering developers to innovate with ease.
 By providing a unified solution encompassing an application server, database integration, authentication, queues, caching, cron-jobs, real-time capabilities, and a